Trends or Tradition: Which is the Best Kitchen Plan?

 Ultimately, there is no doubt that we want our kitchens to be functional.
 Once functionality has been established, we can decide on finishes and style.

-The functionality of the kitchen plan as we know it today was defined in the 1950s by researchers from Cornell University.
-Considering the importance of ergonomics in the “domestic work-shop” (better known as the kitchen) researchers established two important concepts, both of which have been retained to this day: the work center and the work triangle
+In the 1950s, researchers from Cornell University worked to create the most efficient plan for a kitchen.
+Considering the importance of ergonomics in the kitchen, these researchers established two important concepts, both of which have been retained to this day: the work center and the work triangle

 Work Center and Triangle